fajieyuan/SIGIR2020_peterrec/README.md

   year={2020}
 }
 ```
-# If you want to use PeterRec for in real production system.
-I strongly suggest (1) understand the code released here ; (2)using TFRecord and tf.estimator to replace tf.placeholder, which is around 7~10 times faster.
+# If you want to use PeterRec in real production system.
+I strongly suggest: (1) understand our code released here ; (2)using TFRecord and tf.estimator to replace tf.placeholder, which is around 7~10 times faster; (3) contact fajieyuan@tencent.com if you could not achieve expected results.
+(E.g., No personalization for new user recommendation)

 ---------------------------------------------------